mdavids/rfc/content/draft-davids-forsalereg-12.md

 <!-- TODO niet vergeten reference anchor op te ruimen indien alsnog niet nodig -->

 A registry group called "The '_for-sale' Underscored and Globally Scoped DNS Node Name" [@?FORSALEREG] is to be created, along with a registry called "Content Tags" within it.
-This registry group will be maintained independently of IANA.
+This registry group will be maintained by IANA.

-The registry is publicly accessible at:
+An early examply of such registry is publicly accessible at:

 ~~~
 https://forsalereg.sidnlabs.nl/